Colossal (film): Plot

 Gloria is an unemployed writer struggling with alcoholism.
 Her boyfriend Tim, frustrated with her behavior, breaks up with her and kicks her out of their New York City apartment.
 Moving back to her family home in Mainhead, New Hampshire, Gloria reunites with her childhood friend Oscar, who now runs his late father's bar.
 Oscar warmly welcomes Gloria and offers her a job at the bar, which she accepts.

-Working at the bar aggravates Gloria's alcoholism, often drinking with Oscar and his friends, Garth and Joel, until morning, then sleeps it off in her nearly empty childhood home.
+Working at the bar aggravates Gloria's alcoholism; she often drinks with Oscar and his friends, Garth and Joel, until morning, then sleeps it off in her nearly empty childhood home.
 At the same time, a giant reptilian monster appears in Seoul, leaving death and destruction in its wake.
-Gloria realizes when she walks through a local playground at exactly 8:05 am, she causes the monster to manifest and can remotely control it.
+Gloria realizes that when she walks through a local playground at exactly 8:05 am, she causes the monster to manifest and can remotely control it.

 Gloria shares her discovery with Oscar and his friends by dancing in the playground while they watch a newsfeed of the monster mimicking her movements.
 A helicopter launches a missile at the monster, causing Gloria pain.
 Gloria lashes out, destroying the helicopter, and killing the pilots.
-Horrified at what she’s done, she collapses, causing widespread destruction.
+Horrified at what she has done, she collapses, causing widespread destruction.
 She awakens to find that a delighted Oscar also manifested in Seoul, but as a giant robot.
 Gloria tries to make amends by having the monster spell out an apology in Korean, to the delight of the South Korean people and media, and begins avoiding both the playground and alcohol.

 After spending the night with Joel, Gloria discovers a drunken Oscar controlling the robot to taunt South Korea.
 After a tense confrontation, she makes him leave.
 Oscar thinks something happened between Gloria and Joel, becoming jealous.
 That night, he drunkenly insults his friends at the bar and demands Gloria have a beer, threatening to return to the playground if she refuses.
 The next morning, a sober Oscar apologizes to Gloria.